Eburonia/i-remember/README.md

 ### Testing Code
-The following online validators were used to check whether the website generated any html and CSS syntax errors:
+The following online validators were used to check whether the website generated any Javascript, html and CSS syntax errors:

 #### W3C Markup Validator